Unh3ck3d/serverless-global-authorizer/README.md

 ## How it works

 After you define global authorizer under
-* `custom.globalAuthorizer.restApiAuthorizer` key - for REST API Gateway
+* `custom.globalAuthorizer.restApi.authorizer` key - for REST API Gateway
-* `custom.globalAuthorizer.httpApiAuthorizer` key - for HTTP API Gateway
+* `custom.globalAuthorizer.httpApi.authorizer` key - for HTTP API Gateway

 plugin will apply its configuration for all your lambda functions with matching event type (`http` or `httpApi`).